jscheiny/Streams/README.md

 ### Counter

-The static `counter` method takes an initial value and returns a strema produced by incrementing that value indefinitely.
+The static `counter` method takes an initial value and returns a stream produced by incrementing that value indefinitely.

 ```cpp
 auto st = MakeStream::counter(5); // 5, 6, 7, ...